clarity20/fasder/README.md

 * Merge the original project's README into this file, making edits wherever they seem appropriate.
 * Rename all components from "fasd" to "fasder."
+* Check the main script for indentation and/or markers to facilitate folding